apache/druid/docs/content/ingestion/native_tasks.md

 You may want to consider the below things:

-- The number of concurrent tasks run in parallel ingestion is determined by `maxNumSubTasks` in the `tuningConfig`.
+- The number of concurrent tasks run in parallel ingestion is determined by `maxNumConcurrentSubTasks` in the `tuningConfig`.
-  The supervisor task checks the number of current running sub tasks and creates more if it's smaller than `maxNumSubTasks` no matter how many task slots are currently available.
+  The supervisor task checks the number of current running sub tasks and creates more if it's smaller than `maxNumConcurrentSubTasks` no matter how many task slots are currently available.
   This may affect to other ingestion performance.
 See the below [Capacity Planning](#capacity-planning) section for more details.
 - By default, batch ingestion replaces all data in any segment that it writes to.
 If you'd like to add to the segment instead, set the `appendToExisting` flag in `ioConfig`.
 Note that it only replaces data in segments where it actively adds